codeconscious/game-of-life-cli/README.md

 Requirements: .NET 8 Runtime or SDK

-To run the application, just enter the GameOfLife.Console project folder run `dotnet run`.
-Use `dotnet run -- --help` for more information.
+To run the application, enter the GameOfLife.Console project directory and run `dotnet run`.

+Run `dotnet run -- --help` for more information.

 During the simulation, you can press the left and right arrows on your keyboard to adjust the speed.

-### Performance
+## Performance notes

 * Larger grids (i.e., those generated on larger or high-resolution screens) lead to slower speeds due to the sheer number of cells.
 The application is generally fast, but it's not optimized.